Walt-D-Cat/70-487/readme.md

 Restarted the learning plan.
 I've run through the _Azure_ primer on [_PluralSight_](https://www.pluralsight.com/courses/dd24bd67-7526-48d4-a313-a0a5ff82ad2d), yes extremely general.
 Does a reasonable job of high level overview.

+### 2018-09-17

+Formulated a [specific learning plan](https://docs.google.com/spreadsheets/d/1xOc2QMJOgeGxni6tqxvsw-e9zkcNcjag5g3HzQ9krc8/edit?usp=sharing) and shared with Lise and Andrew.
+I haven't heard from Andrew about his plan moving forward.
+Filling in a gap on the _CosmosDB_ by watching the introductory [PluralSight](https://app.pluralsight.com/library/courses/azure-cosmos-db/table-of-contents) video.

+Moving on to the second box: _Implement Caching_.
+[Microsoft](https://docs.microsoft.com/en-us/azure/architecture/best-practices/caching) has stuff to say about caching.
+The _FTT_ blogsite seems to go down an object cache route, I'm going to stick with traditional web caching, and move on from there.

 ## General Notes

 ### Resources